DeepPerf/DeepPerf/README.md

 ## Usage

 To run DeepPerf, users need to specify the name of the software system they wish to evaluate and then run the script `AutoDeepPerf.py`.
-The script will then evaluate DeepPerf on the chosen software system with 5 different sample sizes (n, 2n, 3n, 4n, 5n with n being the number of options) and 30 experiments for each sample size.
-For example, if users want to evaluate the system LLVM, the command line to run DeepPerf will be:
+There are 11 software systems that users can evaluate: Apache, LLVM, x264, BDBC, BDBJ, SQL, Dune, hipacc, hsmgp, javagc, sac.
+The script will then evaluate DeepPerf on the chosen software system with the same experiment setup presented in our paper.
+Specifically, for binary software systems, DeepPerf will run with five different sample sizes: n, 2n, 3n, 4n, 5n with n being the number of options, and 30 experiments for each sample size.
+For binary-numeric software systems, DeepPerf will run with the sample sizes specified in Table IV of our paper, and 30 experiments for each sample size.
+For example, if users want to evaluate DeepPerf with the system LLVM, the command line to run DeepPerf will be:

 ```$ python AutoDeepPerf.py LLVM```

 When finishing each sample size, the script will output a .csv file that shows the mean prediction error and the margin (95% confidence interval) of that sample size over the 30 experiments.
-There are 11 software systems that users can evaluate: Apache, LLVM, x264, BDBC, BDBJ, SQL, Dune, hipacc, hsmgp, javagc, sac.
+These results will be same/similar as the results we report in Table III and IV of our paper.

 Alternatively, users can customize the sample size and/or the number of experiments for each sample size by using the optional arguments ```-ss``` and ```-ne```.
 For example, to set the sample size = 20 and the number of experiments = 10, the corresponding command line is:

 ```$ python AutoDeepPerf.py LLVM -ss 20 -ne 10```

 Setting none or one option will result in the other option(s) running with the default setting.
-The default setting for the number of experiments is 30.
-The default setting for the sample size is the 5 different sample sizes: n, 2n, 3n, 4n, 5n where n is the number of configuration options.
+The default setting of the number of experiments is 30.
+The default setting of the sample size is: (a) the five different sample sizes: n, 2n, 3n, 4n, 5n, with n being the number of configuration options, when the evaluated system is a binary system OR (b) the four sample sizes specified in Table IV of our paper when the evaluated system is a binary-numeric system.

-**NOTE**: Time cost of tuning hyperparameter and training the final neural network model for each experiment ranges from 2-20 minutes depends on the software systems, the sample size and the user's CPU.
-Therefore, please be aware that for each sample size, the time cost of evaluate 30 experiments ranges from 1 hour to 10 hours.
+**NOTE**: The time cost of tuning hyperparameters and training the final neural network for each experiment ranges from 2-20 minutes depends on the software system, the sample size and the user's CPU.
+Typically, the time cost will be smaller when the software systems has smaller number of configurations or when the sample size is small.
+Therefore, please be aware that for each sample size, the time cost of evaluating 30 experiments ranges from 1 hour to 10 hours.

 ## Experimental Results